keptn/keptn.github.io/content/docs/0.5.0/monitoring/dynatrace/index.md

 - environment
 - service
+- test-subject

 This means that Dynatrace will automatically apply tags to your onboarded services.

-In addition, a Problem Notification has automatically been set up to inform your Keptn installation of any problems with your services to allow auto-remediation.
-This will be described in more detail in the [runbook automation and self-healing use case](../../usecases/runbook-automation-and-self-healing/).
+In addition, a *Problem Notification* has automatically been set up to inform a Keptn of any problems with your services to allow auto-remediation.
+This will be described in more detail in the [Runbook Automation](../../usecases/runbook-automation-and-self-healing/) use case.
 You can check the problem notification by navigating to **Settings > Integration > Problem notifications** and you will find a **keptn remediation** problem notification.

 ## See Keptn events in Dynatrace

-The Dynatrace service will take care of pushing events of the Keptn workflow to the artifacts that have been onboarded with Keptn.
+The dynatrace-service in Keptn will take care of pushing events of the Keptn workflow to the artifacts that have been onboarded.
 For example, the deployment as well as custom infos like starting and finishing of tests will appear in the details screen of your services in your Dynatrace tenant.
     {{< popup_image
     link="./assets/custom_events.png"
     caption="Keptn events"
     width="500px">}}

 ## (optional) Create process group naming rule in Dynatrace